WVEC: Technical information

-WVEC ended regular programming on its analog signal, over VHF channel 13, on June 12, 2009, as part of the federally mandated transition from analog to digital television.
-The station's digital signal relocated from its pre-transition UHF channel 41 to VHF channel 13.
+WVEC began broadcasting a digital signal on channel 41 on April 3, 2002.
+It ended programming on its analog signal, over VHF channel 13, on June 12, 2009, as part of the digital television transition.
+The station's digital signal relocated from its pre-transition UHF channel 41 to VHF channel 13, where it remained until moving to channel 11 on May 1, 2020, as a result of the 2016 United States wireless spectrum auction.